 Fixed-rate Mortgages have interest rates that are fixed when the Mortgage is originated and do not change.
-The main types of fixed-rate Mortgages that we acquire and pool are Level Payment Mortgages, Balloon/Reset Mortgages and Initial Interest Mortgages.
-They are described below.

-• Level Payment Mortgages generally have original or modified terms to maturity of 10, 15, 20, 30 or 40 years and provide for equal scheduled monthly payments of principal and interest that will fully amortize the principal balance of the Mortgage over its term and pay interest as due.
+The main types of fixed-rate Mortgages that we acquire and pool are Level Payment Mortgages.
+Level Payment Mortgages generally have original or modified terms to maturity of 10, 15, 20, 30 or 40 years and provide for equal scheduled monthly payments of principal and interest that will fully amortize the principal balance of the Mortgage over its term and pay interest as due.
 These Mortgages may include Mortgages that have been converted from an adjustable to a fixed interest rate.
 We ceased purchasing Mortgages with original maturities in excess of 30 years on August 1, 2014.